wasp-lang/wasp/web/docs/general/wasp-ts-config.md

     }
     ```

-3. Create new `tsconfig.json` file with the following content:
+3. Create a new `tsconfig.json` file with the following content:

     ```json title="tsconfig.json"
     {